 They were quite regularly gay there, Helen Furr and Georgine Skeene, they were regularly gay there where they were gay.
 They were very regularly gay.

-Although Miss Furr and Miss Skeene are based on a couple other than Stein and Toklas, the passage could apply to any Lesbian couple who lived openly with each other, whose orientation was no secret to their circle of friends, but whose public performance would not overtly reveal their sexual orientation (thus “regular in being gay, regular in not being gay”), which in the case of Stein would include her published writings.
+Although Miss Furr and Miss Skeene are based on a couple other than Stein and Toklas, the passage could apply to any Lesbian couple who lived openly with each other, whose orientation was no secret to their circle of friends, but whose public performance would not overtly reveal their sexual orientation (thus “regular in being gay, regular in not being gay”), which in the case of Stein included her published writings.
 In 1922, gay was still a code word used mostly within the Gay community.
 But Stein’s constant repetition of the word may have been cathartic for her in that, by repeating the word to the point where it became meaningless, she could talk about same-sex orientation, as she says in the final line of the story, “telling them quite often, telling them again and again.”

 Images, Monuments, and Memorials